duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 - Reduce noise by up to 50%, save time on incident response, reduce consumption of CPU, RAM, and other server resources.
 - Block up to approximately 90% of malicious bot traffic in order to significantly reduce the load on servers in terms of resources.
-- Automatic update of blocklists via GitHub Raw URLs (GitLab coming soon...) and [bash scripts](https://github.com/duggytuxy/Data-Shield_IPv4_Blocklist/releases/tag/Linux).
+- Automatic update of blocklists via GitHub, JSdelivr CDN and Gitea Raw URLs (GitLab coming soon...) and by [scripts](https://github.com/duggytuxy/Data-Shield_IPv4_Blocklist?tab=readme-ov-file#integration-scripts).

 ## 📋Production lists